Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 • Fraud protection: It can be easier to dispute charges and fraudulent activity on a credit card as opposed to a debit card or cash.

-• Opportunity to improve your credit score: When a credit card is used responsibly, it can positively impact a person’s credit score.
+• Opportunity to improve your credit score: When a credit card is used responsibly, it can build a person’s credit score.

 • Credit card rewards: Credit cards often come with perks like travel points or cash back.